suhaskamath2712/FMSE_Assignment/README.md

 If you’re looking for **how to re-run the verification/fuzzing tools**, start with `Run.md`.

+If you're looking for the class notes, visit https://github.com/suhaskamath2712/IISc_E0272_Formal_Methods_in_Software_Engineering.

 ## What’s in here (at a glance)

 The repo spans multiple tools and file types: